Blog

 This protocol outlines a general method for covalently conjugating biomolecules to amine-modified beads.
 It uses a homobifunctional crosslinker, such as glutaraldehyde, imidoesters, or NHS esters, to link available amine groups on a ligand to the amine-functionalized beads.

-Copyright © 2021-present Echo Biosystems.
+Copyright © 2026-present Echo Bio.
 All rights reserved.